SharePoint/sp-dev-docs/docs/schema/appliedwebfeatures-element-upgrade.md

-The **AppliedWebFeatures** element activates each feature, including running a [Feature activating event handler](http://msdn.microsoft.com/library/8d61e0ce-9f47-4320-aa19-7043e5dccedb(Office.15).aspx), when the Web site is upgraded.
+The **AppliedWebFeatures** element activates each feature, including running a [Feature activating event handler](http://msdn.microsoft.com/library/8d61e0ce-9f47-4320-aa19-7043e5dccedb(Office.15).aspx), when the website is upgraded.
 This allows you to run custom code during upgrade, and implement custom features solely for the purpose of doing custom site transformation.